usnistgov/FIPS201/_FIPS201/authentication.md

 - Zone 1B – Agency Card Serial Number (back of card);
 - Zone 2B – Issuer Identification Number (back of card).

-The PIV Card may also bear optional components, some of which are:
+The PIV Card MAY also bear optional components, some of which are:

 - Zone 11F – Agency Seal;
 - Zone 5B – Physical Characteristics of Cardholder (back of card);